LucasJMO/E6Plus/prestige_classes/DragonDisciple.md

 **Draconic Aspect**: A 5th level dragon disciple's appearance is forever altered, their skin gains a smooth, metallic quality, and a light tinge matching the color of their chosen dragon variety.
 Their eyes change to a deep golden color.

-They gain a +2 to charisma based skill checks, +1 to saves against paralysis, sleep, or poison, and darkvision out to 60 feet (120 feet if they already had darkvision from another source).
+They gain a +2 to charisma based skill checks, +1 to saves against paralysis, sleep, or poison, darkvision out to 60 feet (120 feet if they already had darkvision from another source), and damage reduction 1/magic.